jxx-project/Polymorphic/README.md

-# Polymorphic -- Safe subclassing of C++ containers
+# Polymorphic - Safely derive from C++ standard containers

+## Problem

-C++ containers like `std::vector`, `std::list`, `std::map`, `std::unordered_map` are non-polymorphic by design, first by relying on template member functions.
+C++ containers like `std::vector`, `std::list`, `std::map`, `std::unordered_map` are non-polymorphic by design, first of all by relying on template member functions.
 These can't be virtual and therefore not overridden in a polymorphic way.
-Last but not least by not having virtual destructors.

-The first limitation, however, doesn't need to stop us from adding new behaviour (i.e. new meber functions) to container subclasses in a polymorphic way, while still exposing the well known container interfaces.
-Just don't override the non-virtuals.
-The second limitation is a show stopper, though.
-Nothings stops us from subclassing C++ containers directly.
+This first limitation wouldn't need to stop us from adding new behaviour (i.e. new member functions) to container subclasses in a polymorphic way, while still exposing the well known non-polymorphic container interfaces.
+Just refrain from overriding the non-virtuals!

+Another limitation, their lack of virtual destructors, is a show stopper.
+We can easily subclass C++ containers directly.
 When such an object is deleted via a base class pointer, however, bad things happen, ranging from memory leaks to heap corruption.

-The idea behind the Polymorphic decorators is very simple but effective.
+## The idea behind Polymorphic decorators

+is very simple but effective.
 They

  * aggregate C++ container class templates with the same set of template parameters,
- * provide 1-by-1 non-virtual inline members and templates forwarding to the aggregated containers.
-That's a lot of typing, but not exciting, and finally
+ * provide 1-by-1 forwarding non-virtual inline members and member templates, reference type conversions, constructors, assignment operators, and
  * add a virtual destructor!

+## Modern C++

+ * Can be used almost interchangeably with C++11 standard containers.
+ * Implicit conversions allow transparent substitution of one for the other alomst everywhere, except as pointer targets.
+ * Move semantics, rvalue references.

+Decorator pattern is cool and old school.
+Typing hundrets of forwarding members is neither cool nor fun, but a one time task.
+Fortunately, C++ library standards, while evolving, do not alter signatures of existing public container members.

+## Performance impact

+### Read and update

+None, assuming compilers manage to collapse inline decorator members into the delegate container operations.

+### Create and delete

+Adds the cost for setting the hidden vtable pointer per decorator instance on creation, and the check for subclass destructors on deletion.

+### Memory footprint

+Adds one hidden vtable pointer per decorator instance, compared to the raw container.

 ## License